saper13/Ephemeris/README.md

 The program has been written as a student project to compare influence of aerodynamic drag and solar radiation pressure.

+Since this is just student project I cannot give any guarantee that the results are correct and and I don't take responsibility of any consequences of using this aplication.

 The project is based on Orekit 7.0 libraries, using also Common Maths3 3.5 .